Frequently Asked Questions about Laser Bond Inspection (LBI)

 The bondline is interrogated by a tensile stress wave of known magnitude.
-If no changes are detected in the bondline after this interrogation, the bond can be determined to have a minimum strength value equivalent to magnitude of the tensile wave.
+If no changes are detected in the bondline after this interrogation, the bond can be determined to have a minimum strength value equivalent to the magnitude of the tensile wave.
 If this value exceeds the minimun required threshold for the structure, then the bond is sufficient for safe operation.

-Laser bond inspection has been proven to provide good results on pi joint inspection capability.
+Laser Bond Inspection has been proven to provide good results on pi joint inspection capability.
 There are limitations on thickness of structures that can be inspected based on the attenuation of the shockwave.

-Currently there are no standards in place for the application of laser bond inspection.
+Currently there are no standards in place for the application of Laser Bond Inspection.
 LSP Technologies is working with government and industry to begin the development of standards.